 Franziska Lörcher has her first encounter with Bearded Vultures already as a girl when the first three young vultures where released in Switzerland.
 After an apprenticeship as an optician and several years working she completed high-school and studied biology in Bern and Zurich in Switzerland.
 For her Masters' thesis she got back to the bearded vultures.
 She investigated the genetic diversity of the reintroduced Bearded Vulture population in the Alps.
 She works part time for the Swiss Foundation for the Conservation of the Bearded Vulture where she is responsible for the observation of the released young Bearded Vultures and other tasks.
 For VCF she is the scientific and conservation coordinator and works for example in three different LIFE projects for the monitoring, GPS marking and genetic analysis of vultures.
 For her it is very interesting to see how vulture conservationist work together throughout Europe and experience the development of the new foundation.
 In her spare time Franziska likes to be outdoors, for hiking, climbing, snowshoe walking, skitouring, and bird and other animal watching.

 Born in 1964, in Schaffhausen, Switzerland.
 Alex did his basic studies in Spain.
 He is a veterinarian from the Vienna University.
 During his veterinarian studies he collaborated in the Bearded Vulture Reintroduction Project in the Alps for the releasing program, from 1986-89 in Austria and from 1991-1994 in Switzerland, and at the same time as volunteer in the Richard Faust Zentrum.
 In 1996, he became technical responsible from the Andalusia Autonomous breeding centre “Centro de cría Guadalentín” which is building the basis of the Andalusia Bearded Vulture Reintroduction Project.
 Since 2006 he is technical responsible for the project area of the Catalan recovery centre “Centre de Fauna Vallcalent” where we reproduce Bearded Vultures and Lesser Grey Shrikes.
 In 1995 he became coordinator for the Foundation for the Conservation of the Bearded Vulture in all matters, which concern the activities in Spain.
 And in 2008 he became officially a member of the FCBV (now VCF) board. he coordinates the Bearded Vulture EEP in Spain since 1996, and collaborate in the International EEP of this species.
+In 2017 has become officially the coordinator of the Bearded vulture European Endangered Species Programme (EEP).

 Natural from Porto, Portugal, 1979.
 BSc in Biology (Aveiro).
 Between 2003 and 2006 developed research and field work about birds of prey in Costa Rica and USA, and the impact of powerlines on bird populations.
 From 2007 to 2016, she worked at ATN, in Northeast Portugal, as a conservation manager, being in charge of projects, including LIFE projects.
 At VCF, she is responsible for the financial management and supporting the organization's administration.
 In her spare time, Alice has started a sustainable farming family project, and works as a farmer and manager, producing organic olive oil and almonds in the Northeast of Portugal, close to nesting habitat of Griffon and Egyptian Vultures.